JapneetOnchain/Fraud-Pattern-Analysis/cases/004-drift-protocol/README.md

 ## Original Findings Summary

-The following findings were not present in any published report reviewed during this investigation:

 1. The CVT creator wallet directly funded Drift Multisig #3 at 16:02:38 on April 1, two minutes and 41 seconds before the governance execution.
 Verified from both wallet transaction histories.